adamtow/geocuts/docs/English.md

 ![Installing the GeoCuts Helper shortcut.](https://adamtow.github.io/geocuts/images/geocuts-helper-install.png)

 ### Using GeoCuts Helper from the iOS Share Sheet
-You can use GeoCuts Helper from the iOS Share sheet in the Maps and Contacts applications to create new location triggers.
+You can use GeoCuts Helper from the iOS Share sheet to create new location triggers.
+Try it using:

+- Photos that you have taken with your iPhone.
+- Contacts in your Address Book.
+- Places in the Maps app.
+- PDFs
+- Text files.
+- Web pages.

-1. Tap Share
+1. Tap Share.
-2. Choose GeoCuts Helper
+2. Choose GeoCuts Helper.

-GeoCuts Helper will launch GeoCuts and create a new location trigger based on the address you're looking at in Maps or the current contact card in Contacts.
+3. If multiple locations are found in the shared data, a menu will appear allowing you to choose which locations to import.
+4. Select which command to use with the imported locations.
+5. Adjust the location and name of each imported location trigger.

 ### Evaluate Your Location Triggers
 Tapping on GeoCuts Helper from the Shortcuts screen will cause GeoCuts to evaluate all of your location triggers.
 For even faster access, add GeoCuts Helper to your iOS Home screen and add a Siri phrase.